phaserjs/phaser/README.md

 * Tiled 0.13.0 added support for layer data compression when exporting as JSON.
 This means that any .tmx stored using base64 encoding will start exporting layer data as a base64 encoded string rather than a native array.
 This update adds in automatic support for this as long as the data isn't compressed.
 For IE9 support you'll need to use the new polyfill found in the resources folder (thanks @noidexe #2084)
 * You can now load single layer Pyxel Edit TileMaps as an atlas (thanks @joshpmcghee #2050)
 * Canvas.getSmoothingPrefix will return the vendor prefixed smoothing enabled value from the context if set, otherwise null.
+* The Random Number Generator can now get and set its state via rnd.state.
+This allows you to do things like saving the state of the generator to a string that can be part of a save-game file and load it back in again (thanks @luckylooke #2056 #1900)

 ### Updates